 The two-vina experiment

-The first six chapters of Natya Shastra, a Sanskrit treatise on music, dance and drama dating back to a period between 400 BCE and 200 CE, contain the premises of a scale theory which for long caught the attention of scholars in India and Western countries.
-Early interpretations by western musicologists followed the “discovery” of this text in 1794 by philologist William Jones.
-Hermann Helmholtz’s theory of “natural consonance” gave way to many comparative speculations based on phenomena which Indian authors had earlier observed as inherent to the “self-production” (svayambhū) of musical notes (Iyengar 2017 p.
+The first six chapters of Natya Shastra, a Sanskrit treatise on music, dance and drama dating from between 400 BCE and 200 CE, contain the premises of a scale theory that has long attracted the attention of scholars in India and the West.
+Early interpretations by Western musicologists followed the "discovery" of the text in 1794 by the philologist William Jones.
+Hermann Helmholtz’s theory of "natural consonance" gave way to many comparative speculations based on phenomena that Indian authors had earlier observed as inherent in the "self-production" (svayambhū) of musical notes (Iyengar 2017 p.
 8).

-Suvarnalata Rao and Wim van der Meer (2009) published a detailed record of attempts to elucidate the ancient theory of musical scales in musicological literature, coming back to the notions of ṣruti and swara which changed over time up to present-day musical practice.
+Suvarnalata Rao and Wim van der Meer (2009) published a detailed account of attempts to elucidate the ancient theory of musical scales in the musicological literature, returning to the notions of ṣruti and swara which have changed over time up to present-day musical practice.

 Accurate settings of Bel's Shruti Harmonium (1980)

-In the second part of the 20th century, experimental work with frequency meters led to contradictory conclusions drawn from the analysis of small samples of music performance.
-It was only after 1981 that systematic experiments were conducted in India by the ISTAR team (E.J.
-Arnold, B. Bel, J. Bor and W. van der Meer) with an electronic programmable harmonium (the Shruti Harmonium) and later on a “microscope” for melodic music, the Melodic Movement Analyser (MMA) (Arnold & Bel 1983, Bel & Bor I985) feeding accurate pitch data to a computer to process hours of music selected from historical recordings.
+In the second half of the 20th century, experimental work with frequency meters led to contradictory conclusions from the analysis of small samples of musical performances.
+It was only after 1981 that systematic experiments were carried out in India by the ISTAR team (E.J.
+Arnold, B. Bel, J. Bor and W. van der Meer) with an electronically programmable harmonium (the Shruti Harmonium) and later with a "microscope" for melodic music, the Melodic Movement Analyser (MMA) (Arnold & Bel 1983, Bel & Bor I985), which fed precise pitch data into a computer to process hours of music selected from historical recordings.

-After several years of experimental work, it had become clear that, even though the intonation of Indian classical music is far from a random process, it would be hazardous to assess an interpretation of ancient scale theory with the aid of today’s musical data.
-There at least three reasons for this:
+After several years of experimental work, it had become clear that although the intonation of Indian classical music is far from being a random process, it would be dangerous to judge an interpretation of the ancient scale theory on the basis of today's musical data.
+There are at least three reasons for this:

-1. There are infinitely valid interpretations of the ancient theory, as we will show.
+1. There are an infinite number of valid interpretations of the ancient theory, as we will show.

-2. The concept of raga, i.e. the basic principle of Indian classical music, appeared first in the literature circa 900 CE in Matanga’s Brihaddeshi, and it underwent a gradual development until 13th century, when Sharangadeva enlisted 264 ragas in his Sangitratnakara.
+2. The concept of raga, the basic principle of Indian classical music, first appeared in literature around 900 CE in Matanga's Brihaddeshi and underwent gradual development until the 13th century, when Sharangadeva listed 264 ragas in his Sangitratnakara.

-3. Drones were not in use at the time of Natya Shastra; the influence of the drone on intonation is considerable, if not predominant, in contemporary music performance.
+3. Drones were (probably) not in use at the time of Natya Shastra; the influence of the drone on intonation is considerable, if not dominant, in contemporary music performance.

-The ancient Indian theory of scales remains useful for its insight into early melodic classification (the jāti system) which later might have engendered the raga system.
-Therefore, it may be best envisaged as a topological description of tonal structures.
-Read Raga intonation for a more detailed account of theoretical and practical issues.
+The ancient Indian theory of scales remains useful for its insight into early melodic classification (the jāti system), which may later have given rise to the raga system.
+It is therefore best thought of as a topological description of tonal structures.
+Read Raga Intonation for a more detailed account of theoretical and practical issues.

-The topic of this page is an interpretation of the experiment of the two vinas described in Chapter XXVIII.24 of the Natya Shastra.
-An analysis of the underlying model has been published in A Mathematical Discussion of the Ancient Theory of Scales according to Natyashastra (Bel 1988) which the following presentation will render more comprehensive.
+The subject of this page is an interpretation of the experiment of the two vinas described in Chapter XXVIII.24 of the Natya Shastra.
+An analysis of the underlying model has been published in A Mathematical Discussion of the Ancient Theory of Scales according to Natyashastra (Bel 1988) which the following presentation will make more comprehensive.

 The historical context

-Bharata Muni, the author(s) of Natya Shastra might have heard about theories of musical scales attributed to “ancient Greeks”.
-At least, Indian scholars were in position to borrow these models and expand them considerably because of their genuine knowledge of calculus.
+Bharata Muni, the author(s) of the Natya Shastra, may have heard of the theories of musical scales attributed to the "ancient Greeks".
+At any rate, Indian scholars were able to borrow these models and extend them considerably because of their real knowledge of arithmetic.

 Readers of C.K.
-Raju — notably his outstanding work Cultural Foundations of Mathematics (2007) — are aware that Indian mathematicians/philosophers are not only famous for inventing positional notation which took six centuries to be adopted in Europe… They also laid out the foundations of calculus and infinitesimals, later exported by Jesuit priests from Kerala to Europe and borrowed/appropriated by European scholars (Raju 2007 pages 321-373).
+Raju — especially his excellent Cultural Foundations of Mathematics (2007) — know that Indian mathematicians/philosophers are not only famous for inventing positional notation which took six centuries to be adopted in Europe… They also laid out the foundations of calculus and infinitesimals, which were later exported to Europe by Jesuit priests from Kerala and borrowed/appropriated by European scholars (Raju 2007 pages 321-373).

 The calculus first developed in India as a sophisticated technique to calculate precise trigonometric values needed for astronomical models.
 These values were precise to the 9th place after the decimal point; this precision was needed for the calendar, critical to monsoon-driven Indian agriculture […].
 This calculation involved infinite series which were summed using a sophisticated philosophy of ratios of inexpressed numbers [today called rational functions…].